tiiuae/vmmanager/README.md

-UI tool to control app VMs
+UI tool to control app VMs.
+This is the client part which communicates with server by OpenAPI protocol.
+There is access control implemented.
+The users must authorize themselves to change settings by providing username and password or by inquiring the one-time pin code.